Spotted Dusky Salamander - Desmognathus conanti

 Similar Species:

-Louisiana Range: Central and northern Louisiana and the Florida Parishes, but absent from the Mississippi River floodplain.
+Louisiana Range: Florida Parishes but absent from Mississippi River floodplain.

-Global Conservation Status: Spotted Dusky Salamanders are not directly assessed by the IUCN, but rather, they place this taxon as a subspecies within the Dusky Salamander, which have a relatively wide distribution in eastern North America and a presumed large population, and thus, are listed as Least Concern by the IUCN Red List.
-The Spotted Dusky Salamander has a NatureServe Global Conservation Status Rank of G5 (Secure).
+Global Conservation Status: Spotted Dusky Salamanders have a relatively wide distribution in the southeastern United States and a presumed large population, and thus, are listed as Least Concern by the IUCN Red List.
+The Spotted Dusky Salamander has a NatureServe Global Conservation Status Rank of G4 (Apparently Secure).

 Louisiana Conservation Status: Spotted Dusky Salamanders do not have any special status in Louisiana.

-Author's Remarks: I have found this species in Louisiana at Mary Ann Brown Preserve in West Feliciana Parish, Bogue Chitto State Park in Washington Parish, Sicily Island Hills WMA in Catahoula Parish, Lee Memorial Forest in Washington Parish, and in Kisatchie National Forest near the Wild Azalea Trail in Rapides Parish.
+Author's Remarks: I have found this species in Louisiana at Mary Ann Brown Preserve in West Feliciana Parish, Bogue Chitto State Park in Washington Parish, and at Lee Memorial Forest in Washington Parish.